vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Annexed Herat in the multiplayer bookmark.

 ###### Yemen:
-* Removed the South Yemeni sultantes.
-Realistically no one would play them and removing more country tags improves performance.
+* Removed the South Yemeni sultanates Realistically no one would play them and removing more country tags improves performance.

 # Version 0.81 - 8/4/2023